 Nearly 70% of consumers check online reviews before they decide to buy a product or use a supplier.
-These days, it’s getting even easier – just search for a business with your smartphone, and you have access to dozens of real people’s experiences.
+These days, it’s getting even easier.
+Just search for a business with your smartphone, and you have access to dozens of real people’s experiences.
 Sites like the ones I mentioned above get thousands of visitors every month.

 Good reviews on these sites can do amazing things for your business.
 People trust them – at least the ones that seem authentic.
-If you’re getting great reviews, you can relax.
+If you’re getting great online reviews, you can relax.
 But if you’re not on the ball, one scathing review can put potential customers off for years to come.

 Let’s face it, people are talking about you, whether you know about it or not.
 If you know about it, you can respond.

-You can see that they haven't claimed their Google Place page.
-Claiming your Place page gives you the option of responding to reviews, both good and bad.
+Claiming your listing gives you the option of responding to online reviews, both good and bad.

-What can you do to limit the effects of a poor review?
-There are a number of steps you can take.
+What can you do to limit the effects of a poor online review?

 First prize is to reach an agreement with the person who left the review, to get them to take it down or change it.
 This is not always possible – some sites don’t allow reviews to be edited once they’re posted.
 But most sites, including Google, will allow a response by the business owner.
-In order to do this on Google Places, you’ll need to claim your listing.
+In order to do this on Google My Business, you’ll need to claim your listing.

 Rather, concentrate on giving your customers an awesome experience, and make it as easy as possible for them to post their reviews.